-With potentially dangerous situations surrounding your children at home, on shopping trips, and while traveling, it can be a constant challenge trying to keep your children safe.
-Traffic incidents in particular are a leading cause of injury and death in children around the world.
+With potentially dangerous situations surrounding your children at home, on shopping trips, and while travelling, it can be a constant challenge trying to keep your children safe.
+Traffic incidents, in particular, are a leading cause of injury and death in children around the world.
 Though accidents happen, there are several things you can do to give your child the best chance at safety when travelling in a car.

 Choose the Right Car Seat

 One of the most obvious safety preparations for children in cars is a properly fitted car seat.
 According to the CDC, a car seat can reduce a child’s risk of death by 71 per cent in case of an accident.
 According to child injury attorney and car accident lawyer.
 Eddie Farrah, “Child car seats have been called ‘the most important single lifesaving device available’ for protecting passengers in an accident.
 It’s very important for parents to understand the various elements that go into ensuring your child’s car seat is safe and effective.”

 There are many things you should consider in order to choose the right car seat.

 First, you’ll want to identify the type of seat you should buy based on your child’s age, height, and weight.
 From birth to two years old, children should use a rear-facing seat.
 From ages two to four, a forward-facing seat is best, and a child should use a belt-positioning booster seat from four to eight.
 You can tell a child is ready to go without the booster seat when an adult seatbelt fits properly on their lap and chest.
 Throughout this process, you should make sure your child’s weight and height are within the manufacturer’s limits listed for the car seat.

 Always make sure there is a safety label and the seat meets local safety standards.
 You should also confirm that a seat is approved for use in your car.
 If this is not listed in the car seat manual, you may be able to check the manufacturer’s website.
 For such an important decision, be sure to check plenty of professional reviews as well as user ratings before buying a car seat.